S-SMTN/PetLibrary/README.md

 STRIPE_WEBHOOK_SECRET=YOUR_STRIPE_WEBHOOK_SECRET
 ```

-### 7. Configure and run Docker Compose to start PostgreSQL Admin (pgAdmin) locally:
+### 7. Configure PostgreSQL Admin (pgAdmin) connection:

-If you need to manage your PostgreSQL database through a web interface, you can use Docker Compose to run pgAdmin:
+If you need to manage your PostgreSQL database through a web interface, you can use Docker Compose to run pgAdmin.

 #### 1. Provide connection details in `.env`: